Grill Roasted Leg of Lamb with a Lick of Smoke

 About the lamb.
 A typical bone-in leg of lamb will usually be in the 8 to 9 pound range, perhaps smaller in spring.
 After trimming and removing the aitchbone, you'll have a hunk of meat weighing about 6 pounds.
 Remove the leg bone and you will have about 5 pounds of trimmed meat.
 There will be about 20% shrinkage while cooking.

-1) Remove as much of the thick fat cap on the surface as possible and all the silverskin underneath.
+1) Start the day before if you can by removing as much of the thick fat cap on the surface as possible and all the silverskin underneath.
+Remove the bones, or not.
+Your choice.

 2) Now gash the surface by stabbing it repeatedly about 1/2" deep and 1" apart or run a sharp blade across the surface in a checkerboard pattern making squares 1 to 2" wide.
 Click here to read more about the technique of gashing.
+Sprinkle the salt all over the meat going lighter in the thinner areas.
+This is called dry brining.
+Click here to learn more about the concept.
 Now use butcher string and tie the whole floppy mess into as much of a log shape as possible so it will cook evenly.
 Your string and knots are going to look sloppy, and you may have problems with loose flaps of meat on the ends, but get them tucked in.
-I've been known to use toothpicks, and even turkey lacers (shown at right).
+I've been known to use toothpicks, and even turkey lacers (shown here).
+Put it in a pan, and leave it in the fridge overnight.

-6) Preheat the cooker in a 2-zone setup so the indirect side is about 225°F. I know a lot of recipes call for higher temps, but I'm here to tell you, this cut performs much better at low temps so the tough connective tissues and copious fat can liquefy (read more about this concept in my article about meat science).
+4) Preheat the cooker in a 2-zone setup so the indirect side is about 225°F. I know a lot of recipes call for higher temps, but I'm here to tell you, this cut performs much better at low temps so the tough connective tissues and copious fat can liquefy (read more about this concept in my article about meat science).
 If you have a digital thermometer with a probe that can be left in, insert it now.
-If you are cooking bone-in, make sure your thermometer probe is about 1" away from the bone.
-If you wish to add some smoke flavor, add a small amount of dry wood now, perhaps a handful, depemnding on your cooker.
-The more ventillation the more wood.
+If you are cooking bone-in, make sure your thermometer probe is about 1" away from the bone in the thickest piece of the meat.
+If you wish to add some smoke flavor, add a small amount of dry wood now, perhaps a handful, depending on your cooker.
+The more ventilation the more wood.
 Cook on the indirect side with the lid down until the meat hits about 110°F. Then move the whole clod of meat over to the direct heat side and sear it until it is dark on all four sides or until the meat is 130 to 135°F max.
-In the photo at right you can see how I used a pair of bricks wrapped in foil to hold the roast on edge and get an allover sear.
+In the photo above you can see how I used a pair of bricks wrapped in foil to hold the roast on edge and get an all-over sear.